MatchPoint

 1. Pre-Match Confirmation

-Each player is required to confirm their availability before an upcoming match.
-Any unconfirmed matches are automatically cancelled.
+Players are required to confirm availability before a match – unconfirmed matches are automatically cancelled.

 2. Post-Match Results

-Players can submit their match results after playing.
-This is optional for those who prefer non-competitive play.
+Players can submit their match results to increase in-app score – this is optional for those who want non-competitive play.

 How might we add value to the user's player-discovery experience while keeping features minimal?

-On the 'Nearby Players' screen, users can explore nearby tennis players and tap on a profile to both learn more about their background and send a match request.
+Users can discover tennis players nearby and tap on a profile to send a match request.

-On the 'Nearby Matches' screen, users can join matches created by players nearby and set up their own match.
+Users can join matches created by players nearby, and create their own match.

 Information architecture